 In many cases you might want to automatically do some changes to the translation before it is committed to the repository.
 The pre commit script is exactly the place to achieve this.

-It is passed a single parameter consisting of file name of current translation.
+It is passed a single parameter consisting of filename of current translation.

-4.16 Translation Memory
+5.29 Translation Memory

 Weblate comes with a built-in translation memory.
-It provides you matches against it as a Machine translation or in Automatic translation.